urbandrone/futils/examples/ex07-decent-sized-apps.md

 ```

 ## DB component
 This handles the saving of data for us.
 We are going to use [Sequelize](http://docs.sequelizejs.com/en/v3/) for database interaction.
+Depending on the engine you use (MySQL, Oracle, etc.) you might need to change the arguments passed into the `Sequelize` constructor.

 ```javascript
 // <root>/source/helpers/db.js